-SAP organizations aren’t immune to all of this, even though a range of GRC tools are readily available.
+SAP organisations aren’t immune to all of this, even though a range of GRC tools are readily available.
 For many companies, high costs and tool complexity often inhibit adoption of these tools.

 Internally, the tendency is to address business first.
 GRC is seldom the priority that it should be.
-While SAP GRC is undoubtedly the benchmark for larger, complex organizations, it’s not always the perfect fit for those companies who lack internal expertise.
-The more comprehensive GRC tools cater for a myriad of complex scenarios which are often not essential to the average organization.
+While SAP GRC is undoubtedly the benchmark for larger, complex organisations, it’s not always the perfect fit for those companies who lack internal expertise.
+The more comprehensive GRC tools cater for a myriad of complex scenarios which are often not essential to the average organisation.

 “Varying levels of maturity in risk and compliance processes are driving the need for identifying and implementing the right GRC tool (5)”

 Implementations may not achieve the desired result as business resistance is experienced.

 This is attributed to its struggle to associate effort required with the value derived (6).
 Software often remains under-utilised, a manifestation of the lack of alignment between IT, GRC and business.

 The bottom line is that although it is of significant concern when appropriate risk management tools are not in place, having poorly implemented or managed tools in place can lull you into a dangerously false sense of security.
 The potential for fraud exists as long as there is lack of alignment between people, processes and technology.

 Four innovations are changing GRC for SAP companies: